delbetu/delbetu.github.io/resume.md

 <!-- # * Ideally, results "measurable" somehow. -->

 **Lead Software Engineer at [Occupier](https://www.occupier.com)                                                       *Jul '22 - ...*{:.float-right}**
-- Ensure team success
-- Constant supporting other team members and mentor them
-- Provide strong code reviews
+- Propose technical-solutions to product-problems, build an execution plan and break it down into digestable tickets
 - Meet with PM & UX to provide engineering feedback, assess feasibility and provide estimates
-- Propose technical-solutions to product-problems, build an execution plan and break it down into digestable tickets
 - Researched and proposed the incorporation of new technology (Actioncable)
 - Stimulated the team to collaborate with each other
+- Constant supporting other team members and mentoring them

 **Fullstack Software Engineer at [Occupier](https://www.occupier.com)                                              *May '21 - Jul '22*{:.float-right}**
 - Occupier bought me from Truelogic to make part of their team.